exercism/research_experiment_1/exercises/rust-1-a/README.md

-## Introduction

-This is Part 1 of our research into differences in the ways in which people write Rust.
-This exercise should take 10-15 minutes for a programmer who is proficient in Rust.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't look for a complete solution to the problem as this will negatively affect the research.

 ## Instructions

 Your task is to find the longest incrementing subslice of a slice of integers.
 For example, given the slice `[1, 2, 4, 4, 5, 6, 7, 3, 2, 7, 8, 9, 1]`, the longest incrementing subslice is `[4, 5, 6, 7]`, from indices `3` through `6` inclusive.